Not All Features Are Created Equal

 X-VLA

 Florence-2 VLM with soft-prompted flow-matching action head.
 Cross-embodiment design tested on LIBERO and SimplerEnv (WidowX + Google Robot).
+Override is reported under action-vector cosine; an EEF-velocity classifier yields 52.8% (both disclosed in the paper's limitations).

 Flow Matching + Soft Prompts